oneebkhan/portfolio-v2/README.md

 # portfolio-v2
-The second iteration of my portfolio website builty using react and styled components.
+The second iteration of my portfolio website built using react, tailwind and framer-motion.
 Deployed using github pages